abchimikabc1-bit/PHCL-Super-1/docs/SPLASH_SCREEN_GUIDE.md

-# PHCL Splash Screen Implementation
+# PiHCL Splash Screen Implementation

 ## Overview
 Created a beautiful splash/intro screen that displays when the app first opens.